yaadpay/CloudPOS_BBPOS/README.md

 ### How my server will be notified with the transaction's result?

     There are two ways to be notified:
-- <strong> Server-To-Server: </strong> By passing in the initiate transaction Hash the yaadOb.notify and yaadObj.norifyUrl you can be notified directly from our server to the specific url you choose for the response. <strong>[Highly recommanded]</strong> <br>
+- <strong> Server-To-Server: </strong> By passing in the initiate transaction Hash the yaadOb.notify and yaadObj.norifyUrl you can be notified directly from our server to the specific url you choose for the response. <strong>
+   [Highly recommanded]</strong>
 ```
    hash.put("yaadObj.notify", "url");

    hash.put("yaadObj.notifyURL", "http://www.mysite.com/emv_trans.php?id=1234");
 ```
 - <strong> App-To-Server </strong>
     At the end of the transaction the caller Activity will receive the Transaction's response and the send it to the sever. <strong>NOTE: in case of a crush / Exit application without saving the response locally the transacion will be lost.</stong>